Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 ### Attributes

+* Insight: 0
 * Prowess: 0
-* Insight: 0
 * Resolve: 0

 _(Distribute 4 dice points above.
-Max 3d in any attribute.
-If your pool is 0, roll 2d and keep the lowest die.)_
+Max 3 dice in any single Attribute.
+For example, your distribution could be 2-1-1 or 3-1-0 in any order.
+If your pool is 0 or less, simply roll 2d6 and keep the lowest one.)_

 ### Mythos Theme: